foundling/old_blog/app/content/posts/drafts/clean_up_your_code_higher_order_functions.md

-Functional methods like `.map`, `.filter`, `.reduce`, `.some` and `.all` can bring clarity and brevity to the parts of your code that transform data.
+Functional methods like `map`, `filter`, `reduce`, `some` and `all` can bring clarity and brevity to the parts of your code that transform data.

-Below, I'm sending some fictional dataset through a series of functional methods calling named callbacks.
+Below, I'm sending data through a series of functional methods that call a named callback on each item in the array it receives.
 See how clear it can be?

     dataset
         .filter(hasX)
         .map(transformToY)
-        .some(isZ);

-Here, we've defined our criteria for that first filter callback completely within the body of the callback function (well, plus the arguments we know reduce will be giving us), so that's its own execution context [0].
-But in a lot of practical cases, the criteria for the transformation of a given data set requires input from multiple execution contexts.
-Let's take `hasX` for example.
-What if this `X` that a given datum could have is something dynamic like a parameter passed in from an outer context?
-We'd love to pass that `X` into `.filter`'s callback, but that's not how `.filter` works, it only accepts a single item from the dataset in any given iteration.

-What are we to do?
+        .filter(compact)
+        .length;

+Without modifying the original dataset, this would tell me the number of elements that fit some specific criteria (it has `X`, and when you transform it to you, it's still truthy).

+This code is clear enough, but it's still a fairly rigid exchange.
+Filter's callback can only work on a single input that filter hands to it.
+Let's imagine that the `X` in `hasX` or the `Y` in `transformToY` could be parameterized.
+Then we could separate the property-checking code from the property-specificying code.
+But right now, everything `hasX` uses to do its work is contained within its lexical definition.
+How can we parameterize `X` ?

+## Closure

-Well, we can always refer to that extra parameter from within the `hasX` function definition if we want to keep that variable in an outer scope.
-Here's a potential definition of `hasX` using that idea:
+Well, a first step would be to simply refer to an outer parameter from within the `hasX` function definition.
+Like this:

     const thing = 'init';
-    // codes ... lexical distance
+    // ... code ...
-    const hasX = (datum) => datum.includes(thing);
+    const hasX = (datum) => datum.includes(x);

-That's fine, right?

-Well, I'd argue it's not, for three reasons:
+It uses closure to refer to an x from an outer scope.
+This isn't any good, though.
+Here's why:

-+ Legibility: As it stands, the only thing that's clear where `thing` comes from is ... not here.
++ Legibility: When you look at the `hasX` definition, the only thing that's clear about where `x` comes from is ... somewhere else.
+This means you have to go looking for it.
+We want to avoid this sort of cognitive noise.
++ Flexibility: We still don't have any greater control over the property-specifying code, since `X` is effectively still hard-coded into the functon.
-+ Portability: As it stands, `hasX` is like your good but difficult friend `Y`.
-You can't just take him *anywhere* because he's always going on about something that no one's ever heard of.
++ Portability: `hasX` is like your difficult friend `Y`.
+You can't just take him *anywhere* because he's always going on about something that no one's ever heard of and he prefers it that way.
-+ Testability: I'd like to drop `hasX` off at my test suite, but the value to which `thing` refers is lexically [1] scoped, so the value is *there* but inaccessible.
++ Testability: I'd like to drop `hasX` off at my test suite, but the value to which `thing` refers is lexically scoped, so if I export the function from a module, I have to make sure that the satellite datum, `x`, is in that module.

+## Temporality, Execution Context

-So let's make `hasX` a truly great, capable, adaptable citizen in your code.
+So let's make `hasX` a truly great, capable, adaptable citizen in our code.
+If we think about the order of events in our functional pipeline, `hasX` returns a value at a single point in time.
+But if we break the compound work that it does into two separate functions, we can achieve greater control over the timing of their evaluations and where their input comes from.

-We'll keep the idea of closure [2], but greatly reduce the lexical distance between the value closed over and the closing-over function by composing two functions that work together to filter out filenames that don't have `X`.
-This new version of `hasX` should accept an argument, the `X`, and return another function that accepts another argument, the filename.
-From the inner function, which is executed strictly after the outer function, we will by then have both values we need in order to check whether a datum has the property we're looking for.
-One function returning another.
-Two functions working together hand-in-hand.
-Things have never looked so great.
+We'll still need the technique of closure, but we can totally eliminate the lexical distance between the value closed over by putting one of our two functions inside of the other.
+Which one comes first?

+Let's think about a function returning a function for a second and just get clear on the temporality of this technique:

+    fnA(x) {

+        return fnB(y) {
+            return x.method(y);
+        }

+    }

+I hope it is not a surprise to you that you will need to call `fnA` before you can call `fnB`.
+We could call these two functions like this:

+    fnA(2)(3);

+or like this:

+    fnA(3)(2);

+The order would depend on the actual thing you need to get done.
+Let's try this out with our `hasX` function, which we'll be calling `has` from now on:

-    const hasX = (thing) => {
+    const has = (x) => {
         return (datum) => {
-            return datum.includes(thing);
+            return datum.includes(x);
         }
     };

+Note that I'm using anonymous functions here because it keeps the names introduced into the program to a minimum.
+Since from the calling standpoint you only really need to name that outermost function, it's not any benefit to you to name the inner function.

+Also, you could define this function with fewer characters if you want to make the most out of the ES6 syntax:

+    const has = (x) => (datum) => datum.includes(x);

+This definition syntax is pretty much infinite, so if you wanted to, you could write a function that returns a function that returns a function:

+    const fn1 = (a) => (b) => (c) => max(a, b, c);

-And now, when you get around to using `hasX`, you can write this:
+And now, when you get around to using `has`, you can write this:

     dataset
         .filter(hasX('Z'))